-An SNAT action is a user-defined action that includes static NAT or server load balancing actions which can be referenced by a policy.
-An SNAT action is a NAT mapping which replaces the original destination IP address (and optionally, port) with a new destination.
+An SNAT action is a user-defined action that includes static NAT or server load balancing actions that can be referenced by a policy.
+An SNAT action is a NAT mapping that replaces the original destination IP address (and optionally, port) with a new destination.

 You can add SNAT actions to your Device Configuration Templates v11.4 and higher, and apply them to one or more policies in your template or v11.4 or higher device configuration.
 You cannot configure SNAT actions for v11.3.x and lower devices or templates.
 For SNAT actions that you add to a template, only static NAT actions are available; server load balancing actions are not available in templates.
 Each SNAT action you create can have different inheritance settings configured in the template.
 To reference an SNAT action in a policy, you add it to the To (destination) list in the policy.

-For more information about how to configure SNAT settings, see Configure Static NAT.
+For more information about how to configure SNAT settings, see Configure Static NAT (SNAT).

 You can add, edit, and delete SNAT actions in your policies.
 If you edit or remove an SNAT action in a policy, make sure to verify that the policy is still valid.

 When you add an SNAT action to your template, for each NAT member you add to the SNAT action, you specify the external IP address and internal IP address.
 In Fireware v12.2 or higher, you can also specify an FQDN.

 If you enable port address translation (PAT), you also specify the port to use for the action.
 This information appears in the SNAT Members list for each action you add to the SNAT action.
 You can add only one SNAT member to any SNAT action.
 The external IP address of an SNAT action in a template is restricted to Any-External.

 To add an SNAT action to a template: